odk-x/docs/src/tables-sample-app-tea-houses.rst

 This screen shows a list of all teas available in the *Tea Inventory* data table.
 This view is customized with HTML, CSS, and JavaScript.
 It provides a simple way to view and navigate collected data.
 As new teas are added to the inventory, this list view will grow.

-To see the raw data, we will switch to *Spreadsheet View*.
+To view the raw data, we will switch to *Spreadsheet View*.
 Tap on the lined paper icon at the top of the screen.
 Here you’ll see all the possible view types.
 Select :menuselection:`Spreadsheet`.

   .. image:: /img/tables-sample-app/tables-sample-launch-spreadsheet.*
     :alt: Tea Houses Launch Spreadsheet View